-multiple acceptances in refereed, quality journal d.
-Service showing leadership in field e.
-Superior teaching and/or TA performance ^a 2 Satisfactory a.
-Completes milestones in timely fashion b.
-GPA of 3 or better c.
-Moderate research productivity (submissions to refereed, quality journals, conference presentations, book chapters) d.
-Service to the department, the institute, the profession e.
-Satisfactory teaching and TA performance ^a 1 Unsatisfactory a.
-Does not complete milestones in timely fashion b.
-GPA unsatisfactory (2.0) c.
-Low or no research productivity d.
-No service or counterproductive service e.
-Unsatisfactory teaching and TA performance ^a 0 Grounds for a.
-Missing milestones after probation termination b.
-GPA unsatisfactory twice c.
-No research activity d.
-Failure to meet teaching, TA or other obligations e.
+and the language of the section of t

+multiple acceptances in refereed, quality journal

+d.
+Service showing leadership in field

+e.
+Superior teaching and/or TA performance a

+2 Satisfactory a.
+Completes milestones in timely fashion

+b.
+GPA of 3 or better

+c.
+Moderate research productivity (submissions to

+refereed, quality journals, conference presentations,

+book chapters)

+d.
+Service to the department, the institute, the profession

+e.
+Satisfactory teaching and TA performancea

+1 Unsatisfactory a.
+Does not complete milestones in timely fashion

+b.
+GPA unsatisfactory (2.0)

+c.
+Low or no research productivity

+d.
+No service or counterproductive service

+e.
+Unsatisfactory teaching and TA performance a

+0 Grounds for a.
+Missing milestones after probation

+termination b.
+GPA unsatisfactory twice

+c.
+No research activity

+d.
+Failure to meet teaching, TA or other obligations

+e.
 Unethical behavior

-^aFor teaching performance: as based on student evaluations and/or DOTE; for TA: based on supervisor assessment.
+&lt;sup>aFor teaching performance: as based on student evaluations and/or DOTE; for TA: based on supervisor assessment.

 The specific form used for these evaluations can be found on the School's website.
-The form requires the student to fill out accomplishments of the past year, and incudes planning for the future as well.
-After filling out the accomplishment part of the form, the student should meet with her/his Advisor to discuss planning.
+The form requires the student to complete the form describing accomplishments of the past year, and incudes planning for the future as well.
+After completing the accomplishment part of the form, the student should meet with her/his Advisor to discuss planning.
 Both student and Advisor sign the form.

-The evaluation forms are due on April 15, to the office of the Graduate Administrative Assistant.
+The evaluation forms are sent by email to the office of the Graduate Administrative Assistant by the due date specified each year.